pytest-dev/pyfakefs/README.md

 ### Continuous integration

-pyfakefs is automatically tested with Python 2.6 and above under Linux, and with Python 2.7 and Python 3.6 under MacOSX.
+pyfakefs is currently automatically tested with Python 2.6, 2.7, 3.3 and above under Linux, with Python 2.7 and 3.6 under MacOSX, and with Python 2.7, 3.3 and 3.6 under Windows.
 It is currently [![Build Status](https://travis-ci.org/jmcgeheeiv/pyfakefs.svg)](https://travis-ci.org/jmcgeheeiv/pyfakefs).

 See [Travis-CI](http://travis-ci.org) for